YOU CAN BOTH FEEL IN CONTROL

-As an experienced driver, you are used to being in control of the car.
-As a supervisor, you are sitting alongside a very inexperienced driver - you may feel a need to control the car by controlling the driver.
+As an experienced driver, you're used to being in control of the car.
+As a supervisor, you're sitting alongside a very inexperienced driver – you may feel a need to control the car by controlling the driver.
 Being controlling is a recipe for trouble, and doesn’t help your driver learn to take control of their safety.
 This page helps you understand how you can feel in control without being controlling.

 Start by exploring the current situation.
 Ask your learner driver:

 “Do you think I’m being controlling and telling you what to do?”
 If the answer is yes, ask:

 - “How can we meet each other’s needs?”